quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A007---Build-a-Large-Language-Model/2bllm_part02_3_Coding_Attent.md

 :p What is the role of the key and value vectors in the self-attention mechanism?
 ??x
-The key and value vectors are computed similarly to the query vector but using different weight matrices \(W_k\) and \(W_v\).
+The key and value vectors are computed similarly to the query vector but using different weight matrices $W_k $ and$W_v$.
 The keys help identify which parts of the input are relevant, while the values carry the actual information that is used to compute the context.

 :p How does the self-attention mechanism with trainable weights build on previous concepts?
 ??x